septillion-git/FadeLed/README.md

 ##Full documentation
 Full documentation of all the methodes of this library can be found inside the library located in `FadeLed\doc`.
 Just open `FadeLed\doc\index.html` to see all methodes of FadeLed.

 This documentation is powered by [Doxygen](http://www.doxygen.org/) and thus fully extracted from the source files.
+This readme.md is also used as Main Page.

 ##FAQ